Multilingual large language models leak human stereotypes across language boundaries: Conclusion

 Multilingual large language models have the potential to spread stereotypes beyond the societal context they emerge from, whether by generating new stereotypes, amplifying existing ones, or reinforcing prevailing social perceptions from dominant cultures.
-In our work, we demonstrate that this concern is indeed valid.
+In our study, we demonstrate that this concern is indeed valid.
 To do so, we establish a framework for measuring the leakage of stereotypical associations in multilingual large language models across languages.
-We are limited in our ability to run a causal analysis, because none of the studied languages can be easily removed from the training data to see their genuine impact on stereotypical associations in other languages.
-Retraining ChatGPT, for instance, is not a feasible option.
-Nonetheless, if our hypothesis holds, indicating that stereotype leakage is occurring, we would anticipate observing associations of stereotypes cross-lingually, and indeed, we do identify this association.
-As a proxy for re-training the models without a particular language, we run an association on a monolingual version of the model.
-We perform this experiment on both monolingual BERTs and multilingual BERT to measure how well the monolingual BERT in a specific language can predict the behavior of mBERT in the same language.
-We find stronger associations between stereotypes in monolingual English and Russian models with mBERT in the same languages than for the case of Chinese and Hindi languages.
-In addition, we find that there is interaction and exchange between languages in multilingual large language models.
-The stereotype leakage occurs bidirectionally.
-On the example of ChatGPT, as the best-aligned with human judgment model, we observe the strengthening of positive, negative, and non-polar associations in the model.
+Overall, we find that the stereotype leakage occurs bidirectionally meaning that when one language transmits stereotypes to others, it likely receives some stereotypes from other languages as well.
+We also observe the most stereotype leakage effect within the GPT-3.5 model.

+Within the GPT-3.5 model, we observe the strengthening of positive, negative, and non-polar associations in the model.
 In addition, our study underscores the role of ``native'' languages in framing social groups unknown to other linguistic communities.
 Such leakage of stereotypes amplifies the complexity of societal perceptions by introducing a complex interconnected bias from different languages and cultures.
 In the context of shared groups, stereotype leakage may manifest as the manifestation of stereotypes that were not previously present within the cultural setting of a particular group.
-In the case of non-shared groups, stereotype leakage can extend the reach of existing stereotypes from the source culture to other cultural contexts.
+For non-shared groups, stereotype leakage can extend the reach of existing stereotypes from the source culture to other cultural contexts.